ilmari-h/dlvtui/README.md

 Keybindings, colors and behavior of the client are customizable via a yaml configuration file located at `$XDG_CONFIG_HOME/dlvtui/config.yaml`.

 Refer to `config.yaml` for an example configuration.

+To enable syntax highlighting, set the option `syntaxhighlighter` to a command that outputs to stdout.
+For example `bat -p -f --paging=never`